vickywane/digitaloceanspaces-upload-api/submission.md

 The second `UpdateUser` function in the code block uses go-pg to execute an `UPDATE` statement to update a record in the user table.
 Using the where method attached, a `WHERE` clause with a condition is added to the `UPDATE` statement to update only the row having the same `ID` passed into the function.

 Now you can make use of the two helper functions in the `UploadProfileImage` mutation.
-Add the content of the code block below to retrieve a specific row from the user table, and update the `img_uri` field in the user's record after the file has been uploaded.
+Add the content of the highlighted code block below to retrieve a specific row from the user table, and update the `img_uri` field in the user's record after the file has been uploaded.

 ```go
 [label schema.resolvers.go]